ibm-cloud-security/appid-sample-code-snippets/react-sample-app/README.md

 ## Detailed instructions on Creating your app

-1 Set up a frontend build pipeline by using create-react-app.
+1 Set up a frontend build pipeline using create-react-app.
 Then move into the project directory.
 ```
 npx create-react-app my-app
 cd my-app